olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 ---
 title: Vue.js techniques to save you development time
 date: 2020-08-04
-description: Vue.js have some intrinsic part that are not widely known, and not even mentioned in the documentation, knowing some of these can save you time.
+description: Vue.js have some intrinsic parts that are not widely known, and not even mentioned in the documentation, knowing some of these can save you time.
 tags: [Vue.js, JavaScript]
 cover: advanced-vue.png
 published: true